Piyush0330/piyushshrivastava_10970_project/README.md

 Utility of the Project

 This project is useful because:
-*It demonstrates real-world application of C programming
+■ It demonstrates real-world application of C programming

-■Helps understand validation of user input
+■ Helps understand validation of user input

-■Teaches how banking logic works at a basic level
+■ Teaches how banking logic works at a basic level

-■Builds a foundation for more advanced financial or transaction-based programs
+■ Builds a foundation for more advanced financial or transaction-based programs

 It can be used as:

-■A college mini project
+■ A college mini project

-■A practice program for beginners
+■ A practice program for beginners

-■A base model for learning banking software logic
+■ A base model for learning banking software logic

 Future Scope of the Project:

-■The project can be enhanced in many ways, such as
+■ The project can be enhanced in many ways, such as

-■Taking withdrawal amount using scanf() (user input)
+■ Taking withdrawal amount using scanf() (user input)

-■Adding deposit functionality
+■ Adding deposit functionality

-■Implementing PIN authentication
+■ Implementing PIN authentication

-■Supporting multiple users/accounts
+■ Supporting multiple users/accounts

 ■Saving data using files or databases